Compact Cassette tape types and formulations: Chromium dioxide

-Ferricobalt Type II tapes
+Ferricobalt Type II

-After the introduction of CrO2 cassettes Japanese companies began developing a royalty-free alternative to DuPont's patent, based on already established cobalt doping process.
-A controlled increase in cobalt content causes an almost linear increase in coercivity, thus a Type II "pseudochrome" can be made by simply adding around 3% cobalt to a Type I ferricobalt.
-By 1974 the technology was ready for mass production; TDK and Maxell introduced their classic "pseudochromes" (TDK SA and Maxell UD-XL), and killed their true chrome lines (TDK KR and Maxell CR).
-By 1976 ferricobalt formulations took over the video tape market, eventually they became the dominant high-performance tape for audio cassette.
-Chromium dioxide disappeared from Japanese domestic market, although chrome remained the tape of choice for high fidelity cassette duplication among the music labels.
-In consumer markets chrome coexisted, as a distant second, with "pseudochromes" until the very end of cassette era.
-Ferricobalt technology developed continuously; in the 1980s Japanese companies introduced 'premium' double-layered ferricobalts with exceptionally high MOL and SOL, in the middle of the 1990s TDK launched the first and only triple-coated ferricobalt, the SA-XS.
+After the introduction of CrO2 cassettes, Japanese companies began developing a royalty-free alternative to DuPont's patent, based on an already established cobalt doping process.
+A controlled increase in cobalt content causes an almost linear increase in coercivity, thus a Type II "pseudochrome" tape can be made by simply adding around 3% cobalt to a Type I ferricobalt tape.
+By 1974 the technology was ready for mass production, and TDK and Maxell introduced their classic "pseudochromes" (TDK SA and Maxell UD-XL), while killing their true chrome lines (TDK KR and Maxell CR).
+By 1976, ferricobalt formulations took over the video tape market, and eventually they became the dominant high-performance tape for audio cassette.
+Chromium dioxide disappeared from the Japanese domestic market, although chrome remained the tape of choice for high fidelity cassette duplication among the music labels.
+In consumer markets, chrome coexisted as a distant second with "pseudochromes" until the very end of the cassette era.
+Ferricobalt technology developed continuously: in the 1980s Japanese companies introduced 'premium' double-layered ferricobalts with exceptionally high MOL and SOL; in the middle of the 1990s TDK launched the first and only triple-coated ferricobalt, the SA-XS.